Jodandy/YodaBuffett/backend/README.md

 ## Production Deployment

-The production system runs natively on macOS with Homebrew PostgreSQL and LaunchAgent-based daily automation.
+The production system runs on macOS with PostgreSQL in Docker (`yodabuffett-db` container on port 5432) and LaunchAgent-based daily automation.
 See `docs/operations/human-operator-guide.md` for full details.

-Docker configs exist in `backend/docker/` for future cloud deployment but are not currently used.

 ### Environment Variables